Requirements and cost

 - equivalent experience

-The degree level qualification does not have to be in law, but practically speaking candidates will need an education in law to pass the SQE assessments.
+The degree level qualification does not have to be in law, but practically speaking candidates will need an education of some kind in law to pass the SQE assessments.

-Many candidates will still choose to take a qualifying law degree (LLB or GDL), but this will longer be mandatory.
+Many candidates may still choose to take a law degree, but this is no longer mandatory.

 - interact with clients